opencog/atomspace/README.md

 * Theorem-proving systems; Type theory.
 * Compiler internals; code generation; code optimization; bytecode; VM's.
 * Operating systems; distributed database internals.
+* GPU processing pipelines, lighting-shading piplelines, CUDA, OpenCL.
+* Dataflow in GPU's for neural bets.

 Basically, Atomese is a mash-up of ideas taken from all of the above fields.
 It's kind-of trying to do and be all of these, all at once, and to find the right balance between all of them.
 Again: the goal is knowledge representation for general intelligence.
 Building something that the AGI developers can use.

+We've gotten quite far; we've got a good, clean code-base, more-or-less, and we're ready to kick it to the next level.
+The above gives a hint of the directions that are now open and ready to be explored.

 If you don't have at least some fair grounding in one of the above, you'll be lost, and find it hard to contribute.
 If you do know something about any of these topics, then please dive into the open bug list.
-Fixing bugs is the #1 best way of learning the internals of a system.
+Fixing bugs is the #1 best way of learning the internals of any system.

 Key Development Goals
 =====================